USEPA/e-manifest/README.md

 * Sample Client for accessing the services (See: https://github.com/USEPA/e-manifest/tree/master/Services-Information/sample-client)
 3)	Generator and TSDF screens and workflow, including adding facilities not in our database
 4)	Bulk Signing of manifests (using EPA standard signature services (CDX))

-## Contact Information
-Additional Questions: emanifest@epa.gov

-Join the conversation and keep up on the latest e-Manifest news The e-Manifest ListServ provides an open forum for the posting and discussion of news and information relating to the e-Manifest program.
-This Listserv can also be used to facilitate e-Manifest conversations amongst the stakeholder and user community.

-General Program listserv

-* Subscribe: Send a blank message to: eManifest-subscribe@lists.epa.gov

-Developers only listserv (Are you a developer that will consume e-Manifest's APIs?)

-* Subscribe: Send a blank message to: e-manifestdev-subscribe@lists.epa.gov